DivyeshVed/WIne-Quality/README.md

 DATA ANALYSIS

-The following steps were carried out as part of the analysis of the datasets:
+The following steps were carried out as part of the analysis of the datasets
 1. Quality comparison between red and white wine : The output variable for both datasets is the quality of the wine, which is represented by a numeric value between 0 and 12.
-We compare the spread of the quality data for red and white wine using a histrogram plot below as shown.
+We compare the spread of the quality data for red and white wine using a bar chart below as shown.

     <p align="center">
       <img src="./figures/Quality-Distribution.jpeg" alt="Bar Chart of Quality Distribution of Red and White Wines">